Links on Android Authority may earn us a commission. Learn more.

 - Is the brand trustworthy?
 If you’ve never heard of a brand before, be sure to check out the reviews.
 Reviews can help you separate a reliable pick from a sketchy listing.

 - How will you use it?
-You probably won’t want the same watchband for a workout as you would for a night on the town.
+You probably won’t want the same watchband for the gym as you would for a night on the town.
 Consider the differences between materials and styles and what your band will be used for most.

 - What colors can you choose from?
 It’s always nice to have a watch band that matches your other accessories.
 Many third-party options allow you to explore patterns and new colors.